Olympic champion Lundby laments ski jumping’s weight issues

 The International Ski Federation has attempted to prod athletes make wise choices when managing their weight.

-If jumpers have a body max index of 21 or more, they can have skis as long as 145% of their height.
+If jumpers have a body mass index of 21 or more, they can have skis as long as 145% of their height.
 The more ski surface they have, the farther they fly.
 But FIS requires jumpers to use shorter skis if their BMI falls below 21, which is considered a relatively healthy number for men and women.

 One of the sport’s greats, Finland’s Matti Nykanen, was listed at 5-foot-8 and 120 pounds for the 2010 Olympics; his BMI would be an “underweight” 18.5 with those numbers.
 Four years later, Sara Takanashi of Japan was all of 5 feet tall and barely 100 pounds but a “healthy” BMI of 19.